 The west side of Mt.
 Lómagnúpur

-The giant then walked towards Flosi and Flosi asked him what was new and what was his name.
+The giant then walked towards Flosi, and Flosi asked him what was new and what his name was.
 The giant told Flosi that his name was Járngrímur.
 Flosi analysed the dream and believed that all these men, whose names were called out by the giant, were going to be killed.

 Swans on a little pond on the west side of Mt.
 Lómagnúpur